34. Markov Chains: Irreducibility and Ergodicity#

 It tells us that, in some settings, the law of large numbers sometimes holds even when the sequence of random variables is not IID.

-Recall our cross-sectional interpretation of the employment/unemployment model discussed above.
+Recall our cross-sectional interpretation of the employment/unemployment model discussed before.

 Assume that \(\alpha \in (0,1)\) and \(\beta \in (0,1)\), so that irreducibility holds.